The Devon Net Zero Innovation Fund

 As climate change is increasing the risk of flooding and erosion of our shorelines, Devon company Resilient Coasts Ltd provides an important service advising on nature-based solutions for coastal management that work in harmony with the environment.

-Resilient Coasts have been working with Dr Robert Schindler who is a geomorphology researcher based in the University of Plymouth’s Marine Institute.
+Resilient Coasts worked with Dr Robert Schindler, a geomorphology researcher based in the University of Plymouth’s Marine Institute.
 His research has a real-world focus, problem solving for enterprises and communities whose work and lives are intrinsically linked to rivers, lakes, estuaries and glaciers.

-Together, they have been working on a comprehensive analysis of research into seagrass restoration as a natural solution for protecting shorelines.
-This depth of knowledge has created a new theme within Resilient Coasts’ consultancy service enabling them to pass on evidence-based guidance to their clients.
-It is hoped this comprehensive research will help to increase seagrass habitats with their huge potential for carbon sequestration and benefits for shores and coastlines.
+Together, they worked on a comprehensive analysis of research into seagrass restoration as a natural solution for protecting shorelines.
+The depth of knowledge created a new theme within Resilient Coasts’ consultancy service, enabling them to pass on evidence-based guidance to their clients.
+It was hoped this comprehensive research will help to increase seagrass habitats with their huge potential for carbon sequestration and benefits for shores and coastlines.

 Recovery of harmful anaesthetic gases from the atmosphere

-Connecting the chemistry lab with business, Low Carbon Devon is supporting research into the capture of harmful anaesthetic gases exhaled by patients during surgery.
-The captured gas can be recycled and purified saving it from being released into the atmosphere and resulting in the creation of a reduced carbon product that can be resold.
+Connecting the chemistry lab with business, Low Carbon Devon supported research into the capture of harmful anaesthetic gases exhaled by patients during surgery.
+The captured gas can be recycled and purified, saving it from being released into the atmosphere and resulting in the creation of a reduced carbon product that can be resold.

 In recent years, attention has turned toward the impact of the potent greenhouse gases in anaesthetic agents.
 Currently, these gases alone are responsible for around 2% of all NHS emissions – using a bottle of desflurane has an equivalent global warming impact as burning 440kg of coal.